NextFerret/nsm/README.md

 <img width="4000" height="840" alt="NextFerret(1)(Editado)(1)" src="https://github.com/user-attachments/assets/b1777d8c-1b6e-40a0-a049-48b2bd1f78a1" />

-# NextFerret-Tree (nf-tree) — Your BTRFS Snapshot Manager For NextFerretOS
+# NextFerret-Tree (nf-tree) — Your BTRFS Snapshot Manager For NextFerret Linux
 NextFerret-Tree Is your Brand New Alternative to `ostree`,just like OpenRC is with SystemD,although mantaining a Mutable-Root in the snapshots.
 # WARNING!
 NF-TREE IS ON A TESTING STATE!
 ---